-The Clerk may purchase/sell the following investment securities as authorized under
+The Clerk may purchase/sell the following investment securities as authorized under Section 3 of County Ordinance No. 87-11, as amended, and Section 218.415, Florida Statutes, at prevailing market prices/rates subject to the various limitations hereinafter provided below:

-Section 3 of County Ordinance No. 87-11, as amended, and Section 218.415, Florida Statutes, at prevailing market prices/rates subject to the various limitations hereinafter provided below:
+- The Local Government Surplus Funds Trust Fund; 1) - 2) Negotiable direct obligations of, or obligations the principal and interest of which are unconditionally guaranteed by the United States Government at the then prevailing market price for such securities (U.S. "Treasuries," "Agencies," and certain Agency for International Development (AID) bonds). - 3) Obligations of the Federal Farm Credit Banks, Federal Home Loan Mortgage Corporation, or Federal Home Loan Bank or its district banks, including Federal Home Loan Mortgage Corporation participation certificates, or obligations guaranteed by the Government National Mortgage Association (U.S. "Instrumentalities" and "Agencies"); - Obligations of the Federal National Mortgage Association, including Federal National Mortgage Association participation certificates and mortgage passthrough certificates guaranteed by the Federal National Mortgage Association (U.S. "Instrumentalities"); - Non-negotiable interest bearing time certificates of deposits or savings accounts in banks organized under the laws of this state, in national banks organized under the laws of the United States and doing business and situated in this state, in savings and loan associations which are under state supervision and not under a supervisory agreement of any kind, or in federal savings and loan associations located in this state and organized under federal law and under federal supervision and not under a supervisory agreement of any kind, provided that any such deposits are secured by collateral as may be prescribed by law;4

-- 1) The Local Government Surplus Funds Trust Fund; - 2) Negotiable direct obligations of, or obligations the principal and interest of which are unconditionally guaranteed by the United States Government at the then prevailing market price for such securities (U.S. "Treasuries," "Agencies," and certain Agency for International Development (AID) bonds). - 3) Obligations of the Federal Farm Credit Banks, Federal Home Loan Mortgage Corporation, or Federal Home Loan Bank or its district banks, including Federal Home Loan Mortgage Corporation participation certificates, or obligations guaranteed by the Government National Mortgage Association (U.S. "Instrumentalities" and "Agencies"); - 4) Obligations of the Federal National Mortgage Association, including Federal National Mortgage Association participation certificates and mortgage passthrough certificates guaranteed by the Federal National Mortgage Association (U.S. "Instrumentalities"); - 5) Non-negotiable interest bearing time certificates of deposits or savings accounts in banks organized under the laws of this state, in national banks organized under the laws of the United States and doing business and situated in this state, in savings and loan associations which are under state supervision and not under a supervisory agreement of any kind, or in federal savings and loan associations located in this state and organized under federal law and under federal supervision and not under a supervisory agreement of any kind, provided that any such deposits are secured by collateral as may be prescribed by law; - 6) Domestic bankers acceptances eligible for purchase by the Federal Reserve System issued by banks having a Moody's or Standard and Poor's commercial paper rating of at least A-1 or P-1;
+- 6) Domestic bankers acceptances eligible for purchase by the Federal Reserve System issued by banks having a Moody's or Standard and Poor's commercial paper rating of at least A-1 or P-1;5 - paper shall be defined as that commercial paper which has received a Standard and Poor's rating of at least A-1 or a Moody's rating of at least Prime-1;